UK Labour chief woos voters, tackles critics amid govt woes - NewsBreak

 The televised speech to hundreds of party members was Starmer's attempt to break with the Corbyn era and set out his own vision of a party in touch with mainstream voters.

-But Starmer remains caught between fueding Labour camps.
+But Starmer remains caught between two wings of the fractious party.
 Many Labour members think the party must veer to the center to win, as it did under former Prime Minister Tony Blair, who won three successive election victories.
-But Corbyn’s still-numerous supporters loathe Blair and want Starmer to stick to his predecessor’s socialist policies of nationalization and spending hikes.
+Yet Corbyn’s still-numerous supporters loathe Blair and want Starmer to stick to his predecessor’s socialist policies of nationalization and spending hikes.

 He depicted Johnson's administration as a chumocracy that awarded its friends with contracts while inequality in British society grew — something he linked to the country’s high coronavirus toll.